Days of Thunder: Race cars

-The cars used as those of Cole Trickle, Rowdy Burns, and Russ Wheeler were provided by Hendrick Motorsports, with racers Greg Sacks, Tommy Ellis, Bobby Hamilton, and Hut Stricklin as the stand-in drivers.
+The cars used as those of Cole Trickle, Rowdy Burns, and Russ Wheeler, being the 1989 Chevrolet Lumina Stock Car used by Dale Earnhardt during his last races, were provided by Hendrick Motorsports, with racers Greg Sacks, Tommy Ellis, Bobby Hamilton, and Hut Stricklin as the stand-in drivers.
 In order to provide authentic race footage involving the cars, these cars were actually raced on three occasions.
 In late 1989, Hamilton and Sacks raced at Phoenix.
 Hamilton officially qualified fifth and led a lap before his engine blew.
 In 1990, the cars were raced again at Daytona and Darlington.
 Sacks drove a car during the Busch Clash, while Hamilton and Ellis drove unscored entries in the Daytona 500.
 At Darlington, Stricklin and Sacks drove two of the cars, but both were pulled from the race early after Sacks broke a crankshaft.
 Cole's first car in the film is sponsored by City Chevrolet, a real-life car dealership in Charlotte, North Carolina, owned by Rick Hendrick.

 Music

-The score for Days of Thunder was composed by Hans Zimmer, with Jeff Beck making a guest appearance on guitar.
+The score for Days of Thunder was composed by Hans Zimmer, with Jeff Beck featured on guitar.
+Zimmer had this to say about Jeff Beck "I think he is the most amazing musician I've ever worked with.
+The whole reason I did 'Days of Thunder' was a subterfuge to work with Jeff Beck, it was as simple as that.
+There's Jeff Beck and then there's everybody else.".
 This was the first of an ongoing list of films in which Zimmer would compose the score for a Jerry Bruckheimer production.
 An official score album was not released until 2013, by La-La Land Records.
-The film's theme song "Last Note of Freedom" was sung by David Coverdale of the band Whitesnake at the request of Tom Cruise himself.
+The film's theme song "The Last Note of Freedom" was sung by David Coverdale of the band Whitesnake at the request of Tom Cruise himself.
 Coverdale's vocal parts were recorded in 1990 in Los Angeles during a day off of the Whitesnake Slip of the Tongue Liquor and Poker world tour.
 "Show Me Heaven", written and sung by Maria McKee, reached number one in the music charts of the UK, Belgium, the Netherlands and Norway.

 Release

-Days of Thunder was released on Wednesday, June 27, 1990.
-The film was a financial success grossing $157,920,733.
-The film was also successful on home video, grossing $40 million in rentals.
+Days of Thunder was released on Wednesday, June 27, 1990, on 2,307 screens in the United States and Canada and grossed $21,502,162 in its first five days.
+It opened on 170 screens in Japan on June 29 and grossed $2,105,932 for the weekend.
+The film was a financial success grossing a total of $157,920,733.
+The film was also successful on home video.